dscgith/dsnd_p1_airbnb_berlin/README.md

 | neighbourhoods.geojson | GeoJSON file of neighbourhoods of the city |

 Of those files only the listings.csv dataset was analyzed in this notebook.
+This file can be found in the repository as .rar-Archive.

 ---